 Raw food diets, or diets based on that, mean that your dog can actually utilize much more of what’s going in.
 Nearly every aspect of the food will put to use and the waste will also be less.

-It is also interesting to note that when dogs eat a diet consisting primarily of raw foods, they don’t need to eat as much food.
+It is also interesting to note that when dogs eat a diet consisting primarily of raw food, they don’t need to eat as much food.

 Because of this, obviously, there will be less poop.